 The program is designed for certified teachers who plan to seek a master's degree.
 The M.Ed. in Instructional Technology was designed in collaboration with P-12 classroom teachers, district specialists, and university faculty for preparing school and district Technology Coordinators.
 The program leads to a Kentucky "P-12 Instructional Computer Technology" endorsement.

-What makes the UofL M.Ed. in Instructional Technology program stand out from the rest?
+What makes the UofL M.Ed. with a concentration in Instructional Technology program stand out from the rest?

 Note: If you are not a P-12 teacher but are interested in instructional technology, Industry IT certifications, instructional design, and state-of-the-art training development for military, government, and private industry, go to B.S.
 Workforce Leadership and M.S.
 Human Resource and Organizational Development.